Lucia's Blog: 2022

 3. He often refreshed Paul

-4. He looked after Paul’s needs as Paul continued to preach the Gospel to the lost.
+4. He looked after Paul’s needs as he continued preaching the Gospel to the lost.

 5. He wasn’t ashamed of Paul’s chains.